The Boomer Legacy

 Make your mark, repeat, move on

-Vandalised rail-car at the Zigzag railway, subsequently destroyed by the 2019 summer bushfires, Clarence [Jul-2019 522KB]
+Vandalised rail–car at the Zigzag railway, subsequently destroyed by the 2019 summer bushfires, Clarence [Jul-2019 372KB]

 Remarks

 Photography as a time capsule.
-Found this abandoned rail-car while walking along the decommissioned Zig Zag rail line at Clarence in the Blue Mountains.
-Apparently it was still scheduled for restoration, despite being extensively vandalised.
-A few months later another wildfire swept through the area, and this time the carriage was completely destroyed
+Found this abandoned rail–car while walking along the decommissioned Zig Zag rail line at Clarence in the Blue Mountains.
+Apparently the carriage was scheduled for restoration, despite being extensively vandalised.
+A few months later another bushfire swept through the area, and this time the carriage was completely destroyed

 Remarks